The Lovely Luscious Loquat (Jam)

 loquatseededIf you have a chance to try them, just remember, the seeds are extremely toxic!
 They contain many toxic alkaloids like cyanogen-glycosides.

-The grow all over my neighborhood — everyone seems to have at least one or two trees and they’re very prolific producers — but no one knows what to do with them.
-A lot of fruit is wasted — birds love them and so do fruit rats…ick.
+Loquats grow all over my SoCal neighborhood — everyone seems to have at least one or two trees and they’re very prolific producers — but no one knows what to do with them, which is really too bad because they’re full of nutrition.

 • Low in calorie,, rich in insoluble dietary fiber; pectin.